 If the unit is damaged to the extent that conditions are created which are hazardous to the life, health, or safety of the occupants, the tenant must immediately notify the PHA of the damage, and the PHA must make repairs within a reasonable time frame.
+Under NSPIRE, the PHA must correct all Life-Threatening and Severe deficiencies within 24 hours.
 If the damage was caused by a household member or guest, the PHA must charge the family for the reasonable cost of repairs.
 The PHA may also take lease enforcement action against the family.